LSXX Tour: Performances

 The Breeders performed sixty concerts in 2013 for the LSXX Tour.
-Prior to this, they performed a warm-up concert on March 29 at the Bell House in Brooklyn; it was noted that this date was not officially part of the tour.
-In addition to the Bell House show, an initial 21 tour dates for the period of May 3 to June 21 were announced.
-These consisted of eight performances in the USA, one in Toronto, Canada, and twelve in Europe.
-Concert locations that were subsequently for May and June included a May 2 show at Oberlin College in the Breeders' home state of Ohio, as well as music festivals in Alabama and in Nîmes, France.
-The band also later added legs of the tour in South and North America, and Australia, in July to October, and further dates in the USA in December, finishing with a New Year's Eve performance in Austin, Texas.
+The band performed a warm-up concert on March 29 at the Bell House in Brooklyn; however, it was noted that this date was not considered an official part of the tour.
+Twenty-one initial shows were scheduled from May 3 to June 21, with eight stops in the United States, twelve in Europe, and one in Toronto, Canada.
+Further concerts were later added to the spring schedule, including a May 2 show at Oberlin College in the Breeders' home state of Ohio, and music festivals in Alabama and in Nîmes, France.
+The tour was subsequently expanded to include dates in South America, North America, and Australia from July to October, and additional performances in the U.S. in December, finally concluding with a New Year's Eve performance in Austin, Texas.
 Support bands on the tour included the Connections, Parquet Courts, Beach Day, Speedy Ortiz, and Imperial Teen.

 On each date of the tour, the Breeders performed the entire Last Splash album.
 Another song they added later in the tour was "Walking with a Killer", which Kim Deal had originally released in 2012 as an independent solo 7" single; a full-band studio version of this composition was later released on the Breeders' 2018 album All Nerve.